Agency under indefinite causality: operational eternalism in higher-order quantum theory: Introduction

 The emergence of the information-theoretic operational approach came in stages in the history of physics.
 We recall three such stages in Section~\ref{section:hist}.
 In Section~\ref{sect3} we briefly summarize key results on indefinite causality.
-In Section~\ref{sect:eternalism} we advance operational eternalism as an interpretative proposal for higher-order theory.
-We further discuss the notion of observer in Section~\ref{sect:obs_eternalism} and motivate an operational criterion of friendliness in Wigner-type scenarios.
-This leads us to draw several conclusions in Section~\ref{sect:conclusion}.
+In Section~\ref{sect:eternalism} we advance operational eternalism as an interpretative proposal for higher-order theory, before concluding in Section~\ref{sect:conclusion}.